marianogabitto/Lightning/README.md

 python setup.py build_ext --inplace
 ```

-For more information on the installation of the C++ core see `LightningF/Utils/QT/README.txt`.
+For more information on the installation of the C++ code see `LightningF/Utils/QT/README.txt`.

 ## Requirements